ncbo/BioPortal-to-KGX/README.md

 Output will be written to the `/bioportal_to_kgx` directory within `/transformed`, with subdirectories named for the 4store graph and each subgraph.

 Each subgraph will contain node and edge files ({subgraph_name}_nodes.tsv and {subgraph_name}_edges.tsv, respectively) along with logs containing any validation messages about the transforms.

+## Troubleshooting

+* The `--robot_validate` option may fail on larger ontologies like `NCBITAXON` with `java.lang.OutOfMemoryError`.
+Consider omitting this option or running ROBOT on files directly, as needed.